Tips

 There are six assertive techniques – let’s look at each of them in turn.

-1. Behaviour Rehearsal: which is literally practicing how you want to look and sound.
+1. Behaviour Rehearsal: practicing how you want to look and sound.
 It is a beneficial technique when you first want to use “I” statements.
-It helps dissipate any emotion associated with an experience and allows you to identify the behavior you wish to confront accurately.
+It helps dissipate any emotion associated with an experience and allows you to identify the Behavior you wish to confront accurately.

 Jeffery D. Silvers